alekmaul/pvsneslib/docker/Readme.md

   ./dockerrun -h

 usage: ./dockerrun.sh options:<d|h|c>
--d: name of the linux distrubtion (fedora, ubuntu or debian)
+-d: name of the linux distribution (fedora, ubuntu or debian)
 -h: help, print this message
--r: Create release (zip) to /var/tmp/build by default or by providing a custon path in parameter
+-r: Create release (zip) to /var/tmp/build by default or by providing a custom path in parameter
 -b: Run this script in batch mode, useful when using without terminal

 ```